mlitre/Deep-Cure-Learning-/README.md

 These files are the most important to our project.
 The deep_cure_env.py is the file that dictates our environment and how it evolves in time.
 This is the main contribution of our work.
 The files in the deep_cure_learning directory are all either agents or plotting and comparison scripts that we used to evaluate how the agents interacted with our custom environment.
 The _.npy_ filesin parenthesis following the agent scripts are the trained model values.
-To reproduce the work, please use comparison.py and plotting.py.
+To reproduce the work, please use `comparison.py` and `plotting.py`.
 A fixed seed was implemented to this end.
 Furthermore, these scripts were used to create the figures in the report.

+## How to run code

+Before running any files please install all requirements by running the command `pip install -r deep_cure_learning/requirements.txt`.
+Each agent python file can be run to update their respective agent's model.
+However, to get the comparison between models of our environment, please run the `comparison.py` file.
+This will create a table with the metrics of performance as explained in our report.